ibrohhm/sudoku-solver/README.md

 ```

-if it has possible value do `step 3` and if it's not do `step 4` and loop the iteration until find all solution or not at all, I am to lazy to repeat describe how to end this iteration, please read the description above or direct read the code, actually I made it readable.
+if it has possible value do `step 3` and if it's not do `step 4` and loop the iteration until find all solution or not at all.

 ## Conclution
 Backtracking is brute-force so please don't use it when time complexity is realy matter for you, I just implement it from this [wiki](https://en.wikipedia.org/wiki/Sudoku_solving_algorithms#Backtracking).
-Fell free to change the initate sudoku grid or change it's size, but make sure that is has to be `quadratic integer` or you can modify the algorithm so that it's can find the solution of soduku with `n X m` dimension, whatever.
+Fell free to change the initate sudoku grid or change it's size, but make sure that is has to be `quadratic integer`.

+## Wishlist
+1. Add more example, ie: sudoku 4x4
+2. Modify the algorithm so that it's can find the solution of soduku with `n X m` dimension

 ## Run the code